Valtarese Stufato

 9. Add onions and fry slowly until they begin to colour.

-allow the flour to cook until lightly browned.
+10. Quickly stir in the flour.
+Allow the flour to cook until lightly brown.

 11. Add the red wine.